What Happens When Your Doctor Recommends Physical Therapy

 What Is Physical Therapy?

-Physical therapy is a treatment that helps improve movement and relieve pain.
+Physical therapy is a type of care aimed at helping your body function and move better.
+It is also used to help relieve pain.
 It may be prescribed following an injury, after surgery or to help manage a chronic condition.
-It’s usually completed over several weeks or months.
+Usually, the therapy is done in sessions of 30 to 60 minutes over several weeks or months.

-Afterward, you’ll likely be able to complete daily tasks much more easily and with less pain.
-More importantly, you’ll have the building blocks so you can continue to improve and avoid further injury.
+Afterward, you’ll likely be able to do daily tasks much more easily and with less pain.
+More importantly, you’ll have learned new habits that will help you continue to improve your strength and movement.

 Do I Need Physical Therapy?

-If you’re injury is non-urgent, see your regular doctor or primary care physician (PCP) first.
-Your doctor can determine the best course for treatment.
-Depending on your injury, you may need surgery or be able to treat your injury at home.
+If you’re injury or condition is non-urgent, see your regular doctor or primary care provider (PCP) first.
+Your doctor can decide the best course for your treatment.
+Depending on your issue, you may need surgery or be able to treat yourself at home.
+If neither of those options are best, your doctor may suggest physical therapy.

 My Doctor Prescribed Physical Therapy.
 Now What?

-Your therapist will also likely use exercise.
-This may include stretching, walking, weightlifting or resistance training.
-Your movements will be monitored to help ensure you move correctly.
+Your therapist will likely use exercise in your care plan.
+This may include stretching, walking, lifting weights or resistance training.
+Your therapist will watch your movements to help ensure you move correctly.
 They may also give you exercises to do on your own.

-These exercises may change over the course of your treatment, and will likely become a part of your post-treatment life.
-While you’ll be able to feel the benefits of physical therapy throughout your treatment, one of its goals is to give you the tools you need to better manage your condition and prevent further injury.
+These exercises may change over time and will likely become a part of your daily life.
+While you’ll start to feel better from your physical therapy during treatment, the main goal is to give you the tools to help you make those benefits last.

 Life after Physical Therapy

-After you complete your therapy sessions, your physical therapist will give you additional instructions for using what you’ve learned in your regular life.
-This may include stretches and exercises to do every day, or rules for easing back in to regular activity.
+When your therapy sessions are done, your physical therapist will instruct you on using what you’ve learned in your daily routine.
+This may include stretches and exercises or steps for easing back into regular activity.